analoghifi/Thel-AccuSound-100/Weidmueller-Relay.md

 ### Relay type: Weidmüller "RCL Inrush":
-In the "RCL Inrush" version, the relays offer a NO contact with a nominal current of 16 A and have a making capacity of 120 A for 20 ms. In the RCL Inrush Power version, the contact is designed as a double contact – a standard and a leading contact.
+In the "RCL Inrush" version, the relays offer a NO contact with a nominal current of 16 A and have a making capacity of 120 A for 20 ms. In the RCL Inrush Power version, the contact is designed as a double contact – a standard and a leading contact ("pre-contact").

 The leading contact closes earlier than the standard contact when it is switched on.
 The latter is spared from the switch-on peaks.
 Only the lower continuous current flows through the standard contact.
 At the moment of switch-off, the leading contact opens correspondingly later and thus keeps switch-off peaks away from the standard contact.